jianqiangli-Git/dataStructure/README.md

 # dataStructure
-data structure and algorithm for leetcode and nowcoder
+##data structure and algorithm for leetcode and nowcoder

 - resource

-construction of various basic data structures like list,tree and graph
+construction of various basic data structures like list, tree and graph

 - datastructure